SilverC0de/lytaWhatsapp/README.md

 #### FaunaDB
 So FaunaDB is a serverless DB as well, I guess I'm falling in love with serverless bitch*s

+#Twilio
+WhatsApp messaging service is needed and we need to use twilio for that
 ```
 Let's get started.
 ```